mei-the-dev/ollama_cli/singularity_improvements.md

-# 🚀 Omarchy v2.0 - Key Improvements
+# 🚀 Singularity v2.0 - Key Improvements (formerly Omarchy)

+> NOTE: This document was migrated from the legacy Omarchy project — references to "Omarchy" are retained where they point to historical details.

 ## Major Enhancements I'd Want as a Developer